tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 #### Proof of Stake

-Explain to students that Proof of Stake (PoS) is very similar to PoW, the main difference is that instead of contributing computational power, this algorithm "stake" some of the cryptocurrency, aka "collateralize" it while you produce blocks.
+Explain to students that Proof of Stake (PoS) is very similar to PoW.
+The main difference is that instead of contributing computational power, this algorithm requires a "stake" of cryptocurrency, effectively collateralizing it while you produce blocks.

 * "Staking" your coins means to lock them in a transaction that proves to the rest of the network that you are willing to "put your money where your mouth is" to be trusted to make blocks.